 - BuzzSumo– Streamlined trending social media content discovery tool

-TREND #25: Social Media for customer service
+4. Instagram Trends: Social Media for customer service

-Looking at the statistics, the trend of using chatbots is booming.
+The trend of using chatbots is booming.
 Larger brands are already using chatbots as a way of finding a more automatic, efficient way to interact with their users.

-A company should be present on platforms that their customers are.
 Furthermore, being open to users’ messages/comments is a good way to avoid bad reviews on websites such as TrustPilot.
 People are more inclined to “confront” the company if they know that someone will react to it.

-Up to 60% of people respond to chatbot messages, in comparison 30-40% opening an email in their inbox.
+Up to 60% of people respond to chatbot messages, in comparison to 30-40% opening an email in their inbox.
 That is why chatbots are the future of every company.

-TREND #24: Geolocation as a key tool
+5. Instagram Trends: Geolocation as a key social media tool

 There are two perspectives on this trend: